kjpye/maps/README.md

 ##Usage

-drawvic lat=dd.ddd long=ddd.ddd
+`drawvic lat=dd.ddd long=ddd.ddd`

 will produce PostScript on stdout (plus lots of progress information on stderr) which has the specified latitude and longitude at the bottom left hand corner.

+Each script will process ~/.drawrc and .drawrc as a list of options before parsing the command line options.
+Options specified later will override earlier options.

 Other options:

-papersize=a? -- Generate an A? sized map (default is A3)
+`papersize=a?` -- Generate an A? sized map (default is A3)

-orientation=portrait
+`orientation=portrait`

-orientation=landscape -- default
+`orientation=landscape` -- default

-bleedtop=1 -- bleed the map over the top margin (default is to stop the map short of the margin with longitude and easting information repeated above the map)
+`bleedtop=1` -- bleed the map over the top margin (default is to stop the map short of the margin with longitude and easting information repeated above the map)

-bleedright=1 -- bleed the map over the right margin (default is to stop the map short of the margin with latitude and northing information repeated to the right of the map)
+`bleedright=1` -- bleed the map over the right margin (default is to stop the map short of the margin with latitude and northing information repeated to the right of the map)

-annotation="dd.ddd dd.ddd xoff yoff text" -- print the specified text in a box at location "dd.ddd dd.ddd" offset by xoff,yoff millimetres (default 10,10), with a line from the box to the specified location
+`annotation="dd.ddd dd.ddd xoff yoff text"` -- print the specified text in a box at location "dd.ddd dd.ddd" offset by xoff,yoff millimetres (default 10,10), with a line from the box to the specified location

-leftmarginwidth=m.mm -- the width of the left margin in millimetres (default 30).
+`leftmarginwidth=m.mm` -- the width of the left margin in millimetres (default 30).

-rightmarginwidth=m.mm -- the width of the right margin in millimetres (default 30); ignored if bleedright is specified.
+`rightmarginwidth=m.mm` -- the width of the right margin in millimetres (default 30); ignored if bleedright is specified.

-lowermarginwidth=m.mm -- the height of the bottom margin in millimetres (default 25).
+`lowermarginwidth=m.mm` -- the height of the bottom margin in millimetres (default 25).

-bottommarginwidth=m.mm -- see lowermarginwidth
+`bottommarginwidth=m.mm` -- see lowermarginwidth

-uppermarginwidth=m.mm -- the height of the top margin in millimetres (default 25); ignored if bleedtop is specified.
+`uppermarginwidth=m.mm` -- the height of the top margin in millimetres (default 25); ignored if bleedtop is specified.

-topmarginwidth=m.mm -- see uppermarginwidth
+`topmarginwidth=m.mm` -- see uppermarginwidth

-database=<db> -- The name of the Postgresql database to use (default "vicmap")
+`database=&lt;db&gt;` -- The name of the Postgresql database to use (default "vicmap")

-db=<db> -- see database
+`db=&lt;db&gt;` -- see database

-latitude=dd.ddd -- The latitude of the lower left corner of the map in decimal degrees.
+`latitude=dd.ddd` -- The latitude of the lower left corner of the map in decimal degrees.
 Negative is south of the equator.

-lat=dd.ddd -- see latitude
+`lat=dd.ddd` -- see latitude

-longitude=ddd.ddd -- The longitude of the lower left corner of the map in decimal degrees.
+`longitude=ddd.ddd` -- The longitude of the lower left corner of the map in decimal degrees.
 Negative is west of Greenwich.

-long=ddd.ddd -- see longitude
+`long=ddd.ddd` -- see longitude

-easting=mmmmmmm -- The easting of the lower left corner of the map in metres. zone must also be specified.
+`easting=mmmmmmm` -- The easting of the lower left corner of the map in metres. zone must also be specified.

-east=mmmmmmm -- see easting
+`east=mmmmmmm` -- see easting

-northing=mmmmmmm -- The northing of the lower left corner of the map in metres.
+`northing=mmmmmmm` -- The northing of the lower left corner of the map in metres.
 The zone must also be specified.

-north=mmmmmm -- see northing
+`north=mmmmmm` -- see northing

-width=15m -- The width of the map in decimal degrees (or decimal minutes if "m" appended).
+`width=15m` -- The width of the map in decimal degrees (or decimal minutes if "m" appended).

-height=15m -- The height of the map in decimal degrees (or decimal minutes if "m" appended).
+`height=15m` -- The height of the map in decimal degrees (or decimal minutes if "m" appended).

-zone=55H -- The UTM zone of the map.
+`zone=55H` -- The UTM zone of the map.
 Must be specified if eastings and northings are specified for the lower left corner, otherwise defaults to the zone of the lower left corner.

-scale=30000 -- The scale of the map.
+`scale=30000` -- The scale of the map.
 (May be specified as 1:30000 also.)
 Defaults to 1:25000.

-gridspacing=1000m -- The grid spacing on the map in metres (or km if "k" is appended).
+`gridspacing=1000m` -- The grid spacing on the map in metres (or km if "k" is appended).
 Defaults to 10km.

-grid=1000m -- see gridspacing
+`grid=1000m` -- see gridspacing

-graticulespacing=2.5m -- The graticule spacing in decimal degrees (or decimal minutes if "m" appended).
+`graticulespacing=2.5m` -- The graticule spacing in decimal degrees (or decimal minutes if "m" appended).
 Defaults to 0.25.

-graticule=2.5m -- see graticulespacing
+`graticule=2.5m` -- see graticulespacing

-display=all -- Display all possible objects (see list below).
+`display=all` -- Display all possible objects (see list below).
 This is the default.

-display=roads -- Display the road information.
+`display=roads` -- Display the road information.
 (Used after nodisplay=all.)
 See below for complete list of what can be displayed.

-nodisplay=all -- Don't display anything.
+`nodisplay=all` -- Don't display anything.
 Usually overridden by several display=??? options.

-nodisplay=roads -- Don't display road information.
+`nodisplay=roads` -- Don't display road information.

-nofeature=??? -- Don't display a featuretype.
+`nofeature=???` -- Don't display a featuretype.

-symbols=Symbols_GA -- Which symbol set to use.
+`symbols=Symbols_GA` -- Which symbol set to use.
 Defaults to Symbols_GA which is probably the only symbol set which currently works.

-property=125342 -- Display the boundary of property number 125342.
+`property=125342` -- Display the boundary of property number 125342.
 Determinig property number is left as an exercise for the reader.

-file=include.cfg -- Process the specified file as options.
+`file=include.cfg` -- Process the specified file as options.

 ##Getting the data to make it useful